Tor Mikkel Wara: Local politics

-In 1993, he left the Progress Party and quit active politics.
-While he was one of the main players of the young libertarians within the party in the early 1990s, he was contrary to popular belief not part of the "Dolkesjø" incident in 1994, having left the party the year before.
+Wara served as the party's first deputy leader from 1991 to 1993.
+He left the Progress Party the same year and quit active politics.
+While he was one of the main players of the young libertarians within the party in the early 1990s, he was contrary to popular belief not part of the "Dolkesjø" incident in 1994.

-Later career

 As the leadership of the Progress Party in 2006 changed hands from Carl I. Hagen to Siv Jensen, Wara was before the 2009 election spoken of as a possible Minister of Finance for the party in an eventual government, with the recent broad popular support for the party.

+Parliament

+He was elected to the Storting for the Progress Party from Oslo at the 1989 and served until 1993.

+In April 2024, Wara announced his intent to return to parliament in the 2025 election and was re-elected from Oslo.
+He additionally became his party's spokesperson on energy and environmental affairs.
+He also joined the Standing Committee on Energy and the Environment and became its first vice chair.

 Minister of Justice

 On 4 April 2018, he was appointed Minister of Justice by Erna Solberg, following the resignation of Sylvi Listhaug making a controversial post on Facebook.